1. Home

 • You can spend less money on the electric water heater upfront, and if you have solar panels, you can also spend less money operating it, as well.

-If your goal is to be environmentally friendly, installing solar panels is one of the best improvements you can make to your house.
+If your goal is to be environmentally friendly and save money, installing solar panels can be a great way to do both.
 Once you have solar panels, it is in your best interest to use as many electric appliances in your home as you can.
-This is called electrifying the home, and it helps maximize the power you generate from your solar panels while also reducing your overall reliance on fossil fuels.
+This is called electrifying the home, and it helps maximize the value of the power you generate from your solar panels while also reducing your overall reliance on fossil fuels.

 How to Shop for an Electric Water Heater